Lotty Ipinza

 Lotty Ipinza Rincón (born 9 April 1953, Valencia, Venezuela) is a poet and lyric singer.

+Career

 She studied music at the Juan José Landaeta Music School (in Caracas), the National Conservatory of the National University (in Bogotá), the Tchaikovsky Conservatory (in Moscow) and the Santa Cecilia Conservatory (in Rome).
 In Paris, she frequented the Institute of Recherche and Coordination Acoustique/Musique IRCAM.
 She studied in a self-taught way Philosophy and Literature.